Course: Fundamentals of Neuroinformatics

 Knowledge

-- understand selected theories from neuroscience and their computer models and simulations - describe different models of neurons and neuronal structures - understand the differences and interconnections of existing neuroscience models and computer simulations of real neural systems with the world of machine learning and artificial intelligence - identify differences, common features and areas of application of spiking and artificial neural networks - to be familiar with current data and metadata standards used in neuroinformatics - describe the basic concept of the brain-computer interfaces - to be familiar with current trends in neuroinformatics with regard to existing global initiatives, infrastructures and projects
+- understand selected theories from neuroscience and their computational models and simulations, - describe different models of neurons and neuronal structures, - explain relationships and connections between biological neuronal models and methods of machine learning and artificial intelligence, - be familiar with current standards used in neuroinformatics, - describe basic concepts of brain-computer interfaces (BCI) and their applications - identify current trends in neuroinformatics, including global initiatives, infrastructures, and projects,

 Skills